neptun-software/neptun.tools.docs/docs/web-interface/api/api-users-{user_id}-projects-{project_id}-resources-files-{context_file_id}.delete.md

-# User Template Collection Deletion Endpoint
+# Delete Project File Endpoint

 ## Overview

-This endpoint allows users to delete a specific template collection.
+This endpoint allows users to delete a specific file resource from a project.

 ## Request Details